mattdotmiller/nsw_apdc_episodes_to_encounters/README.md

-# Processing New South Wales (Australia) Admitted Patient Data to Create Encounters from Episodes
+# Grouping Episodes of Care into Patients Encounters for the New South Wales Admitted Patient Data Collection (APDC)

 _Matthew Miller_